-Lone parents households with a very low work intensity face a very high risk of poverty: 69,2% in Belgium, comparable to the unweighted average EU14 figure of 62,2%.
-Households with two or more working-age adults face an even higher risk of poverty when their work intensity is very low: 89,5% in Belgium, which is higher than the average European figure of 71,3%.
-The poverty risk in all households with very low work intensity is in between, with 78,5%8 in Belgium and 66,8% on average in the EU14.
-In short, when their work intensity is very low, households with two or more working-age adults are in even more dire straits than lone parents.
-When the work intensity of the household is in the low-medium-high interval (between 20% and 85%), the positions change: the poverty risk for lone parents in this employment class is much higher than for other households (Belgian lone parents in this group face a poverty risk of 33,3%; other households in this class face a poverty risk of 12,4%).
-When the work intensity of the household is very high, the poverty risk for Belgian households with two or more working-age adults nearly disappears (1,4%); Belgian lone parent households with a very high work intensity have a low poverty risk, but considerably higher than other households in that employment class (8,9%).
-The average European picture is similar, but, as in Figure 2a, we see that the Belgian figures for households with low to very high work intensity are slightly better than average European figures.
+Lone-parents households with a very low work intensity face a very high risk of poverty: 74.5% in Belgium, which is higher than the EU15 average of 66.5%.
+Other households with children face an even higher risk of poverty when their work intensity is very low: 85.1% in Belgium, which is higher than the average European figure of 72.3%.
+In short, when their work intensity is very low, other households with children are in even more dire straits than lone-parents.
+When the work intensity of the household is in the low-medium interval (between 20% and 55%), the positions change: the poverty risk for lone-parents in this employment class is much higher than for other households (Belgian lone-parents in this group face a poverty risk of 51.0%; other households in this class face a poverty risk of 22.9%).
+When the work intensity of the household is high or very high, the poverty risk for other Belgian households with children nearly disappears (2.6%); Belgian loneparent households with a high to very high work intensity have a low poverty risk, but considerably higher than other households in that employment class (12.7%).
+The average European picture is similar, but, as in Figure 2, we see that the Belgian figures for households with high to very high work intensity are slightly better than average European figures.